rackspace-cookbooks/rackspace_postgresql/README.md

 --------------

 Installs the postgresql server packages and sets up the service.
-You should include the `postgresql::server` recipe, which will include this on Debian platforms.
+You should include the `rackspace_postgresql::server` recipe, which will include this on Debian platforms.

 server\_redhat